 Download Gifit! for long-term work

-It is worth noting however, that the GIFit! extension appears to only be available for use in the Google Chrome browser, and so you’ll need that browser to use it.
-And according to the GIFit!
+It is worth noting, however, that the GIFit! extension appears only to be available for use in the Google Chrome browser — you’ll need that browser to use it.
+And, according to the GIFit!
 Chrome Web Store extension page, this extension may not work with YouTube videos that “use the Flash player by force.”

 - The best GIF-maker apps and websites for 2020

 - How to make a GIF on an Android phone